AmazingCow/site/src/opensource/game/game_ramit/posts/_index.md

 {!HTMLSTART!}
 {!NAVIGATIONBAR!}

-# CoreMastermind
+# Game RamIt

 ## Posts

-There is no post for CoreMastermind yet...
+There is no post for Game RamIt yet...

 {!FOOTER!}
 {!HTMLEND!}